silviuaavram/silviuaavram/blog/tech/2023-12-29-tdd-downshift-feature-request/index.md

 style={{textAlign: "center", display: 'block'}}>Praia da Arrifana,
 Portugal.</em>

+_I don't always do TDD, but when I do, I write about it._

 From the GitHub issue to the next library update on npm, we are going to push a feature request via the magic of Test Driven Development.
 It's easier than you think, and next time when the interviewer asks if you've heard about TDD, you